-A fire management plan that would address the proposed action at Tinian is under development by NAVFAC Pacific as part of an RTA Management Plan.
+A fire management plan that would address the proposed action at Tinian is under development by NAVFAC Pacific.
 Units using the proposed Tinian ranges would be required to plan for and have the capabilities to respond to fires consistent with the fire management plan in preparation.
 Using units also would be responsible for their own medical service using corpsmen and would secure access to a casualty evacuation aircraft while training on Tinian.
 An aid station for range users would be established within the bivouac area.